joenelsong/WebDev--OregonInTents/readme.md

 * NEW     campgrounds/:id/comments/new    GET
 * CREATE  campgrounds/:id/comments/       POST

-Version 13:
+Version 14:
-* Installed Geocoder
-* Configured Google Maps API
-* Added Labels to New and Edit campground forms
+* Implemented reCaptcha V2 to verify human registrations and exclude robots (https://www.google.com/recaptcha)
+* Added Secret Campgrounds for members only
+* Deployed app on Heroku
+..* Need to configure Heroku app to connect to mlab database ( working on c9.io) ..* Need to set google captcha domain for heroku app
+* Launched New MongoDB on https://mlab.com
+* Now have a Test Server and Production Database